- Go 99.1%

 Run Claude Code in an

-OS-native sandbox using bubblewrap
+OS-native sandbox using Landlock

 on Linux and Seatbelt (sandbox-exec) on macOS.